 Note - The SDG evaluated the conditions in Namibia along with the risk posed to workers from the heat and other environmental conditions.
-The height of encroacher bush in Namibia is approximately 4.5 meters in height, when grown.
+The encroacher bush in Namibia is approximately 4.5 meters in height, when grown.
 The Namibian Climate is dry with high temperatures ranging between 25 degrees Celsius in Winter and 48 degrees Celsius in Summer.
-Based on the assessment, the SDG has developed Annex C which outlines the required personal protective equipment (PPE)
+Based on the assessment, the SDG has developed Annexure C which outlines the required Personal Protective Equipment (PPE)